Dean Metcalfe, 3rd July 2019

 The evening began with a meal and some enlightening talks from some very clever people.
 Over 100 people from small and medium sized businesses were there and the theme for the evening was business innovation.
 You can read more about it here.
 One thing I took away from the evening was that it’s so refreshing to see so many people striving to make their business the best and that there are many people willing and able to help them.

-Nothing ever goes exactly to plan does it?
+As a magician, one thing you quickly learn is that rarely does anything go exactly to plan.
 Some things you can try to prepare for, others just, well, come out of the blue.
 Now, this evening, there were two obstacles to overcome, both of which fell into the “we’ll just have to get on with it” category.

 Secondly, before Claudine and I were due to hit the stage, a group of bongo bangers did a raucous 8 minute set that rightly received an equally raucous reception from the audience.
 I apologise if bongo bangers isn’t the right term but it does seem highly appropriate.
 Anyway, that left Claudine and I thinking “How on earth do we follow that?“.
 In the end, we consoled ourselves with the knowledge that what we lacked in noise, we more than made up for in beautiful magical artistry.
 We’ll just carry on and do what we do best.

 The time soon came for us to get up on stage and wow the audience.
 I like to think that our cabaret magic performance is up there with the best.
-It’s classy, artistic and beautifully visual in a way I believe no other magician can match.
+It is classy, artistic and beautifully visual in a way I believe few other magicians can match.
 Moreover, it’s been refined over the 30+ years I’ve been working my magic.
 The setting is our own too and we bring our own music, backdrops and lighting to the show.
 It’s great after-dinner entertainment.

 So, with the bongo drums a distant memory and with the Ibuprofen working well, we started our performance, buoyed by the warm reception we received from the audience.